e-lizL/e-lizL/README.md

 </br>
 ##

 - When I'm not coding I like to seek out inspiration away from the screen.
-I enjoy spending time at art exhibitions and exploring the green spaces in my local surrounds.
+I enjoy looking at art and exploring green spaces.
 </div>